 Tempur-Pedic very explicitly tells you the exact firmness level of its mattresses.
-In this case, the Flex Supreme has a medium softness that is right in the middle compared to other models (softer than the Flex Prima).
+In this case, the Flex Supreme has a medium softness that is right in the middle compared to other models.

 You Might Want To Pick This Mattress If: